 Learn more in this guide:

 Combo Eyebrows Retouching

-Combo eyebrows typically require a touch-up session to perfect and enhance the final results.
+Combo eyebrows typically require a touch-up session to enhance the final results.
 The timing for a touch-up appointment can vary depending on several factors, such as the individual’s skin type and the aftercare routine.
 A touch-up session is generally scheduled around 4-8 weeks after the initial procedure, once the eyebrows have fully healed.
 During the touch-up, the technician can address any areas that may have faded or need additional pigment.

 It is essential to follow the aftercare instructions provided by your technician after the touch-up session to ensure the best possible outcome.
 Depending on the individual, the results of combo eyebrows can last between 12-18 months before another touch-up session is required.

 The longevity of combo brows varies from person to person and depends on several factors, such as oily skin type, sun exposure, and the use of certain skincare routine products.
 On average, combo brows can last 1-3 years before needing touch-ups.

 Combination Brows Treatment Risks

 Like any cosmetic procedure, some risks are associated with getting combination brows.
 While these risks are rare, it is essential to be aware of them before treatment.

 - Allergic reactions: Some individuals may experience an allergic reaction to the pigments used during the treatment, which can result in redness, itching, and swelling.

 - Infection: Not following proper aftercare instructions increases the risk of disease following the combination brow procedure.
 This can lead to more severe complications if left untreated.